aidanleuck/renovate-approvebot-bitbucket-server/README.md

 On each run, the bot will:

 1. Get all repositories in the specified Bitbucket Server projects
-2. Get all open PRs from the PR_AUTHOR_USER in those repositories
+2. Get all open PRs from the `PR_AUTHOR_USER` in those repositories
 3. Filter out PRs where "automerge" is disabled
 4. Approve the "automerge" PRs

 ## Usage

 1. Create a Bitbucket Server account for the renovate-approve-bot and add it to your projects (Recommended)
-2. [Create a Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) with `PROJECT_READ` and `REPO_WRITE` permissions
+2. [Create a Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) with `PROJECT_READ` permissions
 3. Grant the renovate-approve-bot account appropriate permissions on your repositories
 4. Optionally, add the renovate-approve-bot account to the default reviewers if you require approval from default reviewers
 5. Set the environment variables:
    - `BITBUCKET_SERVER_URL`: Base URL of your Bitbucket Server instance (e.g., `https://bitbucket.mycompany.com`)
    - `BITBUCKET_TOKEN`: Personal Access Token created in step 2
    - `BITBUCKET_PROJECTS` (optional): Array of Bitbucket Server project keys where repositories will be searched (JSON array or comma-separated string).
 If not provided or empty, all projects accessible by the token will be autodiscovered
-   - `RENOVATE_BOT_USER`: Bitbucket Server username of your Renovate Bot (this user will approve PRs)
+   - `RENOVATE_BOT_USER`: Bitbucket Server username of your Renovate Bot this is the user this bot will run under and approve PRs created by Renovate.
    - `PR_AUTHOR_USER` (required): Bitbucket Server username that opens the PRs to be approved.
 Must be different from `RENOVATE_BOT_USER` because Bitbucket Server does not allow users to approve their own PRs.
+This should be the same user that Renovate is configured to use when opening PRs (the Renovate PR author).
    - `DRY_RUN` (optional): Set to `true` to enable dry run mode, which will only log what would be approved without making actual API calls
 6. Run the bot (on a schedule similarly to Renovate Bot, e.g. as a [Cron](https://en.wikipedia.org/wiki/Cron) job):
    - With Docker: